Migraines: A Monthly Misery?

 Women who experience migraines around the start of their period may be able to prevent them.

 As with any migraine, prevention is the goal.
-If you suffer from menstrual migraines, keep a headache diary detailing when your headaches occur, how long they last, and when your period starts.
-This information can help you and your doctor determine if your menstrual cycle is triggering your headaches.
+If you suffer from menstrual migraines, keep a headache diary detailing when your headaches happen, how long they last, and when your period starts.
+This information can help you and your healthcare provider determine if your menstrual cycle is triggering your headaches.
 Understanding your menstrual headaches is the first step toward preventing them.